Davis-3450/LearningApp/README.md

 The deck model will be contained on a json schema with multiple fields so each question can be represented in different ways, variations or interfaces.s

-We will have a separate mode for soroban like math challenges with a graphical interface (this wont use AI)
+We will have a separate mode for soroban like math challenges with a graphical interface (this wont use AI for bovious)